 3. Who is responsible for preventing residues of pentobarbital in pet food?

 In general, pet food manufacturers are responsible for taking appropriate steps to ensure that the food they produce is safe and properly labeled.
 One way that a manufacturer can do this is by taking steps to verify the identity and safety of the ingredients they receive from their suppliers.
 There are several different players connected to the issue of pentobarbital in animal food, including livestock producers, horse owners, veterinarians, renderers, haulers, and animal food manufacturers, and each has a role in preventing pet food contamination from pentobarbital residues.
 FDA has engaged with many of these stakeholders to communicate that no level of pentobarbital in pet food is acceptable and the agency is encouraging them to work together to fully investigate the issue and determine appropriate solutions.
 We will continue to follow up on complaints received, positive samples, and/or violative inspections.

 Yes.
 Under the FD&C Act, food that is made from a diseased animal or an animal that died other than by slaughter is adulterated.
 However, federal agencies have discretion to enforce laws and FDA takes action based on scientific review and risk.
-We received a Citizen Petition (Docket No. FDA-2016-P-3578) requesting that we reconsider our policy.
-When we finish our review and respond to that petition, we intend to update this page to reflect that response.
+We received a Citizen Petition (Docket No. FDA-2016-P-3578) requesting that we reconsider our policy and after thorough review, FDA denied that petition.
+FDA’s final response letter details the agency’s rationale for this determination.

 It is important to remember that regardless of any enforcement discretion policy, the agency can and will act when necessary to protect public health.

 5. Is pet food contaminated with pathogenic bacteria (e.g., Salmonella or Listeria monocytogenes) adulterated under the FD&C Act?